Wasserstein stability of porous medium-type equations on manifolds with Ricci curvature bounded below: Fundamental properties of porous medium-type equations on manifolds

-provided $ P $ satisfies the same inequality, i.e.~\eqref{fund-ineq}.
 Note that if $ P $ complies with the left-hand bound in \eqref{below-above-prime} so does $ P^\prime_\varepsilon $ in the interval $ \left[0,{1}/{\varepsilon}\right] $, thanks to \eqref{est-peps-3}.
-Such a bound is crucial to establish the \emph{smoothing effect}, which is a key ingredient to our strategy (see Proposition \ref{smooth-approx} below).
+This bound is crucial to establish the \emph{smoothing effect}, which is a key ingredient to our strategy (see Proposition \ref{smooth-approx} below).
 Accordingly, we thus address the following approximate version of \eqref{pme-reg}:

+We stress that the notation $ \rho_\varepsilon $ for the solution of \eqref{pme-approx} only makes sense for $ \varepsilon>0 $, and it should not be confused with the initial datum $ \rho_0 $.
+It may help to keep in mind that $ \rho_\varepsilon $ is supposed to be a ``regularization'' of $ \rho $, the latter being the solution of \eqref{pme-reg}.

 Problem \eqref{pme-approx} can be interpreted both from the viewpoint of \emph{linear} and \emph{nonlinear} theory, in the sense that $ P_\varepsilon $ is a nonlinear function but it is ``uniformly elliptic'', hence one expects that the solutions of \eqref{pme-approx} enjoy, to some extent, properties similar to those satisfied by the solutions of the \emph{heat equation} (we refer to Propositions \ref{prop: sol AMS} and \ref{oleinik} below).
 We will mainly take advantage of the linear interpretation in Section \ref{sec:str}, in agreement with the approach of \cite{AMS}.
 The nonlinear interpretation is exploited in the present section.